craig-davis/craig-davis.github.io/_posts/2020-01-16-Cantilevered-Plywood-Garage-Shelves.markdown

 header-img: "img/posts/cantilevered-shelving/leg-assembled.jpg"
 ---

-I had some unused space between my garage doors that could be used for storing some common car care items.
+I had some unused space between my garage doors that could be used for storing car care items.
 I didn't want to have a heavy looking set of shelves with front leg posts, nor did I want to build cabinets that would become cluttered.
-I decided that a set og cantilevered shelves would work well for this narrow space, and would give me a chance to try out some assembly with glue and my new nailer.
+I decided that a set of cantilevered shelves would work well for this narrow space, and would give me a chance to try out some assembly with glue and my new nailer.

 ![cantilevered garage shelves](/img/posts/cantilevered-shelving/catilevered-shelves.jpg)

 I made a quick model of these shelves in Sketchup.
 If you're interested, you can [download a copy of the file](/sketchup/cantilevered-shelves.skp).
 If you're new to woodworking modeling, you should start with [the tutorials from Jay Bates](https://jayscustomcreations.com/sketchup/).
 In this model, each color is a different part type.
 You can see the cut plan for the plywood next to the standing assembly.
 It's worth noting the OSB has some directional strength, and I oriented the parts to the longer axis so that they'd be stronger along their length.
-I don't really think this matter much in this application though.
+I don't really think this matters much in this application though.

 ![Sketchup Overview](/img/posts/cantilevered-shelving/sketchup-overview.png)